Published on: 11 June 2019 | Last updated: 15 February 2020

 The second option is to continue straight on, keeping the river on your right-hand side and following a quiet country road which climbs up the valley side before crossing over the river.
-The road isn't in the best of conditions, but it is perfectly rideable.
+The road isn’t in the best of conditions, but it is perfectly rideable.
 Eventually, you come to a junction; the turning to the left is signed for the Forte Carriola and the Malga Rangla.
-You need to turn right here and make a short, but pretty steep, descent back down into the valley, passing a farmhouse and polytunnels where they are growing strawberries.
+You need to turn right here and make a short, but pretty steep, descent back down into the valley, passing a farmhouse and polytunnels where they were growing strawberries when I passed by.

 Cologna to Condino

 This stretch of the cycleway has kilometre markers along the way, but note that these count down to the boundary between the Trentino and Lombardia regions.
-The Lago d'Idro is 2.3 kilometres further on (still on traffic-free cycleway).
+The Lago d’Idro is another 2.3 kilometres of traffic-free cycleway further on.